Daewoo Lanos: Egypt

-The 5 door version of the Lanos (AKA Juliet) came with full options as the SX trim but with manual transmission.
+The five-door version of the Lanos (AKA Juliet) came with full options as the SX trim but with manual transmission.

-Near the end of year 2000 the Lanos was introduced with a different rear end design and a face lifted front (different front bumper and grill).
+Near the end of 2000 the Lanos was introduced with a different rear-end design and a facelifted front (different front bumper and grille).
 It was called "Lanos II" in this particular market.
 An SE version came with all the options plus the manual transmission.
 The automatic transmission version was stopped shortly after the introduction of the "Lanos II".

-Between mid 2000 and 2001 the factory produced an even more frugal 4 door version of the Lanos II with no options at all but a cassette and those were sold by the Egyptian ministry of defense to army officers with a decently low price compared to the car's value at that time.
+Between mid-2000 and 2001 the factory produced an even more frugal four-door version of the Lanos II with no options at all but a cassette.
+Those were sold by the Egyptian ministry of defense to army officers with a decently low price compared to the car's value at that time.

-The facelifting also included the five-door Juliet to have the same changes as the 4 door version on the front but on the rear it only had a different design tail-lights and bumper rather than a wholly different design rear end like the sedan, the production of the Juliet stopped within 2005.
+The facelifting also included the five-door Juliet to have the same changes as the four-door version on the front but on the rear it only had a different tail-light design and bumper rather than a wholly different rear-end design like the sedan.
+The production of the Juliet stopped in 2005.

-In November 2008, GM Egypt started producing the Chevrolet Lanos in 6th of October City, from Ukrainian supplied kits.
+In November 2008, GM Egypt started producing the Chevrolet Lanos in 6th of October City, from Ukrainian-supplied kits.